jonathonherbert/jonathonherbert.github.io/content/blog/enumerate-matches/index.md

   </li>
 </ul>

-Faced with a tree, and the assumption that we can reasonably generate characters that match each root node in isolation, one thought might be to traverse the tree, generating combinations of characters every time we encounter 'or' choices (the Disjunction, `|`, above), or repetition (like the option `?` or zero-to-many `*` operators).
+Given this tree, and the assumption that we can reasonably generate characters that match each leaf node in isolation, one thought might be to traverse the tree, generating combinations of characters every time we encounter 'or' choices (the Disjunction, `|`, above), or repetition (like the option `?` or zero-to-many `*` operators).
 A naive approach would be to write a handler for each node, which could recursively call other handlers for children, passing arrays of possibilities back up the tree to produce a final set of results – something like:

 ```typescript
 const getMatchesForNode<T extends AstNode>(